AnthonyRansom/Election_Analysis/README.md

 ## Overview of Project

 ### Purpose
-The election commission has requested the election result analsysis to be extended to include details on candidate results and details about the voter turnout in each county.
+The election commission has requested the election result analysis to be extended to include details on candidate results and details about the voter turnout in each county.

-The Election audit will need to provide a summary regarding the votes per candidate along with providing a result of the winning candidate but also provide an analysis on votes provided by each county including thhe following:
+The Election audit will need to provide a summary regarding the votes per candidate along with providing a result of the winning candidate but also provide an analysis on votes provided by each county including the following:
  - The total number of votes for each county
  - The county with the highest number of votes
  - The percentage of votes each county received out of the total votes for the state